named-data/StateVectorSync/README.md

 Examples for using SVS can be found in the `./examples` folder of the individual implementations.
 If you'd enjoyed using StateVectorSync, or used it for your research, we'd appreciate a citations on the following publication:

-Li, T., Kong, Z., Mastorakis, S., & Zhang, L. (2019).
-Distributed Dataset Synchronization in Disruptive Networks.
-16th IEEE International Conference on Mobile Ad-Hoc and Smart Systems (IEEE MASS), November, 10. https://doi.org/10.1109/MASS.2019.00057
+Philipp Moll, Varun Patil, Nishant Sabharwal, Lixia Zhang, “A Brief Introduction to State Vector Sync”, NDN Technical Report, NDN-0073, Revision 1, May, 2021 [https://named-data.net/publications/techreports/ndn-0073-r1-SVS/](https://named-data.net/publications/techreports/ndn-0073-r1-SVS/)

 # Protocol Specification

-For the detailed protocol specification, please see the [Specification.md](./Specification.md).
+For the detailed protocol specification, please see the [Specification](./Specification.md).

 # API Description

 The API is unified across the official libraries.
-Please find a detailed API description in [API.md](./API.md).
+Please find a detailed API description in [API](./API.md).

 # Example Applications